forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 * Government/Public sector
 * Others

-### What percentage of your work in R falls into these categories?
+### 4) What percentage of your work in R falls/would fall into these categories?

 (1 or + options; the total sum must be 100%)
 * Data analysis